Funz/funz.org/docs/_docs/setup.md

   * discovery/heartbeat feature:
     * on backend computers/clusters/...: open **19001-19004 outgoing UDP** ports,
     * on frontend computers: open **19001-19004 incoming UDP** ports,
+    * once running on backend, you can check frontend receives heartbeats with netcat/socat/...: `nc -lu 19001`
   * data transfer:
     * on backend computers/clusters/...: **all incoming** (easier, if possible), or one specified in 'calculator.xml' **TCP** port (see below)
     * on frontend computers: open **all outgoing** (easier, if possible), or one specified in 'calculator.xml' **TCP** port (see below)